vistadataproject/vistadataproject.github.io/vam/build1_1/demo/emulation1_1.md

 Emulation was added in four major areas:
   * Lexicon Terminology Search for problems and allergies
   * Division (hospital location) management and selection
-  * User Preference centralized enabled by general-purpose parameter management
+  * User Preferences centralized through general-purpose parameter management
   * User Permissions (keys) as a key to further testing

-In each case, what were VISTA by VISTA separate data sets and services can be moved to one enterprise-wide offering.
+In each case, an enterprise-wide offering replaces per VISTA functionality.

 ## Lexicon Search